Benefield Elementary School

 Dedication Date: 2008

-Benefield Elementary School was named for J.W.
+Benefield Elementary School is named for J.W.
 Benefield, former Gwinnett School Superintendent of Schools.
-Mr. Benefield served in that capacity from 1967–77.
+Mr. Benefield served in that capacity from 1967 to 1977.
 He was born in the Dacula-Harbins area and graduated from the University of Georgia.
 He began his 26-year career in education in 1950 as an agriculture teacher at Bethesda High School and Central Gwinnett High School.
 In 1977, he was named “Outstanding School Superintendent of the Year” by the Georgia Association of Educational Leaders.
-Also, he is a member of the Gwinnett County Association of Educators’ Hall of Fame.
+He is a member of the Gwinnett County Association of Educators’ Hall of Fame.

-In August of 2007, Oakland School moved from the 970 McElvaney Lane address in Lawrenceville which it shared with Benefield students to a new location.
-The move offered Benefield Elementary students and staff additional facility space until a replacement elementary school was completed for the 2008–09 school year.
+In August of 2007, Oakland School moved from the McElvaney Lane address in Lawrenceville, which it shared with Benefield students, to a new location.
+This gave Benefield Elementary students and staff additional space until a replacement elementary school was completed for the 2008–09 school year.

 In 2008, Benefield Elementary relocated to its current location of 1221 Old Norcross Road in Lawrenceville.
-When Benefield opened in 2008, the Reading Recovery training site was moved from Oakland School to the new Benefield Elementary.
+When Benefield Elementary opened, the Reading Recovery training site was moved from Oakland School to the new Benefield Elementary School.
 The training site has two full-size classrooms and a one-way observation glass.
-Over the past 20 years, Reading Recovery has trained 270 teachers to impact more than 13,000 students.
+Over the past 25 years, Reading Recovery has trained over 350 teachers to impact more than 17,000 students.

-In 2013 and 2014, two teachers from Benefield were named Georgia Master Teachers, a recognition based on excellence of student achievement and growth.
 Benefield has received numerous academic honors over the years, including being named a Distinguished Title I School and receiving High Progress High Rewards status for the high performance of students on state assessments.
+Benefield’s school counseling program also has twice been designated Recognized ASCA Model Program (RAMP) through the American School Counselor Association.

-Benefield joined the Discovery Cluster for the 2015– 2016 school year, joining the new Discovery High School, Richards Middle School, Alford Elementary School, Baggett Elementary School, and Cedar Hill Elementary.
+Benefield joined the Discovery Cluster in the 2015–16 school year, joining the new Discovery High School, Richards Middle School, Alford Elementary School, Baggett Elementary School, and Cedar Hill Elementary.
 In becoming a part of the new cluster, Benefield underwent its third mascot and color change in its history.
-Benefield’s new mascot is the Titan with school colors of grey, navy blue, and green.
+Benefield’s mascot is the Titan with school colors of grey, navy blue, and green.